Russia renews strikes on Ukraine capital, hits other cities

 “All the windows, all the furniture, all destroyed.
 And the door, too,” recounted stunned resident Valentina Ulianova.

+Ukrainian President Volodymyr Zelenskyy said in an interview with Ukrainian media that the continuing siege of the southeastern city of Mariupol, which has come at a horrific cost to trapped and starving civilians, could scuttle attempts to negotiate an end to the war.

+“The destruction of all our guys in Mariupol — what they are doing now — can put an end to any format of negotiations,” he said.

-In southeastern Ukraine, the pummeled southern port city of Mariupol is holding out, but the situation is critical, the Ukrainian president’s office said.
-Russian troops have maintained a blockade there since the early days of the invasion.
+The besieged port city is holding out but the situation is critical, the Ukrainian president’s office said earlier.

 Russian Defense Ministry spokesman Igor Konashenkov said Saturday that Ukrainian forces have been driven out of most of the city and remain only in the huge Azovstal steel mill.